smart-data-models/dataModel.SocialMedia/SMPost/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It must be equal to SMPost.'
+      description: NGSI-LD Entity Type.
+It must be equal to SMPost
       enum:
         - SMPost
       type: string